Georges Paulin: World War II resistance

-In July 1940, while he was an engineer at Avions Kellner-Béchereau, Georges Paulin began working with British Intelligence to fight the Nazis.
+In July 1940, while he was an engineer at Avions Kellner-Béchereau, Georges Paulin began for the Alibi network for British Intelligence to fight the Nazis.
 Discovered by the Gestapo, betrayed by French Vichy elements, he was arrested in 1941 and sentenced to death by a German military tribunal.
 He was executed March 1942.
 An escape plan had been arranged by the British, but Paulin declined to use it, and sacrificed himself in order to protect his team.